How to create a prospecting plan in 4 steps

 Avoid these common mistakes when qualifying leads:

-• Ignoring Buying Signals : Don't ignore signals that indicate a prospect is ready to buy.
+• Ignoring buying signals : Don't neglect signals that indicate a prospect is ready to buy.

-• Focus only on volume : Don't just focus on the number of leads, but on their quality.
+• Focusing solely on volume : Don't focus solely on the number of prospects, but on their quality.

 • Neglecting follow-up : Make sure you follow up with your prospects regularly to maintain their interest.